dseguy/changedBehavior/behavior/countUncountable.rst

 ______
 .. code-block:: output

-   PHP Warning:  count(): Parameter must be an array or an object that implements Countable in /codes/countUncountable.php on line 3
+   PHP Warning:  count(): Parameter must be an array or an object that implements Countable

-   Warning: count(): Parameter must be an array or an object that implements Countable in /codes/countUncountable.php on line 3
+   Warning: count(): Parameter must be an array or an object that implements Countable 1
-   1

 After
 ______
 .. code-block:: output

-   PHP Fatal error:  Uncaught TypeError: count(): Argument #1 ($value) must be of type Countable|array, int given in /codes/countUncountable.php:3
+   PHP Fatal error:  Uncaught TypeError: count(): Argument #1 ($value) must be of type Countable|array, int given
-   Stack trace:
-   #0 {main}
-     thrown in /codes/countUncountable.php on line 3

-   Fatal error: Uncaught TypeError: count(): Argument #1 ($value) must be of type Countable|array, int given in /codes/countUncountable.php:3
+   Fatal error: Uncaught TypeError: count(): Argument #1 ($value) must be of type Countable|array, int given
-   Stack trace:
-   #0 {main}
-     thrown in /codes/countUncountable.php on line 3

 PHP version change